basys/basys/README.md

 * Code can be written using modern JavaScript and CSS pre-processing and compiled for required browsers thanks to [Babel](http://babeljs.io), [PostCSS](http://postcss.org) and [Browserlist](https://github.com/ai/browserslist)
 * Dev server with hot module reload and automatic restart with [nodemon](https://nodemon.io)
-* [Webpack](https://webpack.js.org)-based bundler for production builds with automatic minification
+* [Webpack](https://webpack.js.org)-based bundler for optimized production builds
 * Code linting using [Prettier](https://prettier.io)
-* An easy way to create new pages - .vue files with custom <info> block are automatically registered
+* An easy way to create new pages - .vue files with custom 'info' option are automatically registered
 * End-to-end testing with [TestCafe](https://devexpress.github.io/testcafe) is built-in

 ## Getting started